Xeon Gold 5215 vs Xeon w3-2423

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon w3-2423 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon w3-2423 is the stronger fit.
 You are getting 0.3% better PassMark, backed by 6 cores and 12 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon w3-2423 is the smarter buy today.
-Xeon w3-2423 is at an unclear MSRP at $359 MSRP versus unclear MSRP, and it gives you a 0.8% average FPS lead across 4 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (44.0 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Xeon w3-2423 is the better buy right now.
+Xeon w3-2423 comes in at an unclear MSRP at $359 MSRP versus unclear MSRP, and it still gives you 0.3% better PassMark.
+The compromise is that Xeon Gold 5215 is still the better pure gaming CPU with a 6.1% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (44.0 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?